Dr. Edith Langford, PhD

 Licensed Professional Counselor (LPC, LMHC)

-Writer, Ethnographic Researcher & Clinician
+Writer, Ethnographic Researcher & Clinic

-Addiction Specialist (CASAC, ADC)
+Addiction Specialist (CASAC-G, ADC)

-Edith is available for media interviews and as a source for journalists working on stories about mental health, and related issues.
+Dr. Langford is available for media interviews and as a source for journalists working on stories about mental health, and related issues.

 Please contact her using the form below.